Imitators

 Back to Top ------------------------------------------------------------------------------------------------ |

-Not Many Mighty
+Christians are: Not Mighty

-When Jesus Christ walked the earth, those who sort Him were not the elite or the in-crowd.
+When Jesus Christ walked the earth, those who sought Him were not the elite or the in-crowd.
 Generally, they were society’s outcasts.
 Christ invited everyone, yet only those in need came to His call.

 Back to Top ------------------------------------------------------------------------------------------------ |